About me

 ______________________________________________

-Stories written before June 1999 are available online at Nexis, NewsBank, and similar services.
+Many of the stories written before June 1999 are available online at Newspapers.com, Nexis, NewsBank, and similar services.
+In some cases, I’ve linked copies of my stories from publications whose archives are no longer available.
 During seven years as a reporter at The Commercial Appeal in Memphis, I wrote around 1,700 stories — more than 300 appeared on A1.
 A number of the stories were carried by the Scripps Howard News Service, and versions were published elsewhere.

 Elvis, The Blues, and Now Coors: Peter Coors yesterday loaded Coors’ first shipment of Memphis-packaged beer on a truck, launching the brewer’s Tennessee operations.
 (The Rocky Mountain News on April 10, 1991)